CesiumGS/3d-tiles/TileFormats/Points/README.md

 ## Overview

 The _Point_ tile format enables efficient streaming of point cloud data.
-Each point is defined by a position and optional attributes like color and normal.
+Each point is defined by a position and optional properties like color and normal.

 ## Layout